-You've heard us say that ArtResin is certified non-toxic and safe for home use when used as directed, but there are some common sense precautions every user should follow.
+You've heard us say that ArtResin is non-toxic and safe for home use when used as directed in a well ventilated area, but there are some common sense precautions every user should follow:

 1. Wear Gloves